apache/activemq-nms-openwire/README.txt

 If you have the Resharper plugin installed in Visual Studio, you can run all the Unit Tests by using the "ReSharper"->"Unit Testing"->"Run All Tests from Solution" menu option.
 Please note that you must run an Apache ActiveMQ Broker before kicking off the unit tests.
+Otherwise, the standalone NUnit test runner can be used.
+NUnit version 2.5.8 is required to build and run the unit tests.